 On November 15, 2023, the Tax Court released its opinion in YA Global v.
-Commissioner, finding that YA Global, a Cayman fund, was engaged in a US trade or business, and was liable for failing to withhold US tax on effectively connected income (ECI) allocated to its non-US investors.
+Commissioner, finding that YA Global, a Cayman fund, was engaged in a US business through its US manager, and was liable for failing to withhold US tax on effectively connected income (ECI) allocated to its non-US investors.

-YA Global's activities were found not to be eligible for the safe harbor for non-US persons who invest or trade in stock or securities, including debt securities.
+YA Global's activities were found not to be eligible for the broad exemption of non-US persons from US trade or business status for merely investing or trading in stock or securities, including debt securities.

-The facts of the case were unusual, but the decision may have implications for other funds, particularly funds that engage in activities that might be viewed as originating debt or that might otherwise be viewed as a financing business.
+While the facts of the case were unusual, the decision may have implications for other hedge funds, particularly hedge funds that engage in activities that might be viewed as originating debt or otherwise engaging in a financing business.